progit/progit/ru/03-git-branching/01-chapter3.markdown

 Consider an example of doing some work (on `master`), branching off for an issue (`iss91`), working on it for a bit, branching off the second branch to try another way of handling the same thing (`iss91v2`), going back to your master branch and working there for a while, and then branching off there to do some work that you’re not sure is a good idea (`dumbidea` branch).
 Your commit history will look something like Figure 3-20.

 Insert 18333fig0320.png
 Figure 3-20.
-Your commit history with multiple topic branches
+Your commit history with multiple topic branches.

 Now, let’s say you decide you like the second solution to your issue best (`iss91v2`); and you showed the `dumbidea` branch to your coworkers, and it turns out to be genius.
 You can throw away the original `iss91` branch (losing commits C5 and C6) and merge in the other two.
 Your history then looks like Figure 3-21.

 Insert 18333fig0321.png
 Figure 3-21.
-Your history after merging in dumbidea and iss91v2
+Your history after merging in dumbidea and iss91v2.

 It’s important to remember when you’re doing all this that these branches are completely local.
 When you’re branching and merging, everything is being done only in your Git repository — no server communication is happening.